Kalilah is a freelance artist and drawing instructor with over 10 years of experience. She enjoys teaching new artists how to draw.

 Begin drawing grid lines vertically and horizontally as shown in the example.
 The size of the image will depend on the distance between the lines (the larger the image, the wider the distance should be).
-In this image my lines are a 1/2 inch apart.
-You should draw the lines between a 1/2 in. to 1 in. apart.
-Next, number & alphabetize the spaces.
+In this image, my lines are a 1/2 inch apart.
+You should draw the lines a 1/2 inch to 1 inch apart.
+Next, number and alphabetize the spaces.

-The image that I have is 4” by 4” inches.
-Whatever the size of your image, you are going to draw a frame that size along with the same grid lines.
-Below is an example:
+The image that I have is 4 by 4 inches.
+Whatever the size of your image, you are going to draw a frame that size along with the same grid lines (see example above).

 Now begin drawing your image according to each box in the grid.
-You’re going to draw each section 1-2 squares at a time.
-Also, lightly draw lines that indicate shadows & highlights.
+You’re going to draw each section, one to two squares at a time.
+Also, lightly draw lines that indicate shadows and highlights.

 Finish filling in the squares.
 You have the option of drawing in the background or not.
 As you can observe, I chose not to.
 I’m going to create my own background.